gaboesquivel/gaboesquivel/content/projects/legal-agent.md

 ---
 title: "LegalAgent"
 slug: "legal-agent"
-description: "AI assistant with both voice and chat capabilities into LegalAgent's React Native (Expo) mobile app.
-This assistant empowers lawyers to swiftly access case information, providing contextual legal support, document summaries, and procedural guidance."
+description: "An AI legal platform with Expo voice and chat, RAG for case and document context, and administrative controls."
+role: "Software Engineer"
 tech:
   - TypeScript
   - React Native